Fund Your Trip

 SeaSmart is committed to bringing ocean conservation, marine biology and SCUBA to students who have an interest, regardless of economic means.
 Ocean advocates come from every walk of life, and it is important to empower and expose as many students as possible.
-We are currently in the process of raising funds and organizing an application process for the SeaSmart Student Scholarship.
-We hope to have the scholarship ready and accessible in time to accept applications for the Utila 2021 trip.
+We have already selected a recipient for the Utila 2021 program.
+Please stop back for future scholarship opportunities and register via our contact page to be kept up-to-date.

 A variety of organizations offer scholarships for different components of conservation and SCUBA.
 Check out these:

 PADI Dive to Adventure Scholarship — Boy Scouts of America

 If you’re in a Scouting program and interested in diving, you could be eligible to apply for one of the many scuba scholarships available through the Professional Association of Diving Instructors (PADI).
 Recognizing that adventure is a key element in scouting, PADI offers a multilevel scuba scholarship program to introduce Boy Scouts, Venturers and Sea Scouts to the exciting underwater world.

 Ten scuba scholarships of $250 each are presented annually as part of their Level 1 scholarship program for scuba certification.
 This scholarship can be used towards any PADI Course and PADI course materials.
 Four scuba scholarships of $500 each are presented annually as part of their Level 2 Scholarship program, again with proceeds used towards any PADI Course and PADI course materials.
 The Level 3 scholarship provides eLearning and an ePacks for five Boy Scout troops.
 With these awards, an entire troop up to 16 individuals receives the training materials valued at $240 per person.